Supply chain disruptions: How to defend against unjustified price increases

 Longer-term measures should be initiated alongside these short-term measures to help protect against price inflation and supply instability.
 These include:

 Stock increases: Increasing inventory unlocks access to volume discounts and allows you to weather short-term price fluctuations.

-More intensive use: Make sure wastage is minimized and recycling is maximized.
+More intensive use: Make sure wastage is minimised and recycling is maximised.

 Stronger strategic planning: Improve the accuracy of demand planning, forecasting for a longer period of time and employing planning tools.

 Make vs buy: Revise make vs buy decisions.
-Consider internalizing the production of higher-risk products.
+Consider internalising the production of higher-risk products.

-Product specification revision: Revise product specifications, focusing on finding substitutes for key components that can reduce incremental costs.
+Product specification revision: Revise product specifications, focussing on finding substitutes for key components that can reduce incremental costs.

 Supplier exploration: Look into expanding your current supplier base.

 The specific events behind the current price increases may not last; however, they have highlighted the need for businesses to bolster their supply chain resilience by equipping themselves with the knowledge and capability needed to weather potential future disruptions that drive price hikes.